belloaustin/bandwidth-chatbot-samples/README.md

 ## Amazon Lex Setup
 Sign into your AWS console and <a href="https://console.aws.amazon.com/lex/home?region=us-east-1#bot-create:" target="_blank">create</a> an Amazon Lex bot.
 You will also need to <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html" target="_blank">create a user</a> with an <a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html" target="_blank">access key</a> for authentication.

+## Web Server using ngrok
+Set up a basic Sinatra server for Bandwidth to send incoming message callbacks to.
+For this demo, you can simply use ngrok to expose your local development environment to the Internet. <a href="https://ngrok.com/download" target="_blank">ngrok</a> is free, and can be downloaded on all major operating systems.

+Once ngrok is downloaded, run ./ngrok http 4567 on the command line to open up a web server on Sinatra's default port of 4567.
+You should then see a screen with several pieces of information regarding your session.
+Take the `Forwarding` url that is secure (ex. https://some-letters-and-letters.ngrok.io) and hang onto it for later.

+## Create a Bandwidth Application
+Follow the instructions <a href="https://dev.bandwidth.com/v2-messaging/applications/about.html" target="_blank">here</a> to create a Bandwidth Application and assign that application a Bandwith phone number.
+You can place the url for your ngrok server as the `Callback Url` for the application.

 ## Environment Variables
 Before running the project, the following environmental variables need to be set: